Salt River Project

 The Salt River Project (SRP) encompasses two separate entities: the Salt River Project Agricultural Improvement and Power District, an agency of the state of Arizona that serves as an electrical utility for the Phoenix metropolitan area, and the Salt River Valley Water Users' Association, a utility cooperative that serves as the primary water provider for much of central Arizona.
 It is one of the primary public utility companies in Arizona.

 SRP is not related to the Rio Salado Project (Rio Salado is Spanish for Salt River), a series of improvement projects along the Salt River through the Phoenix Metropolitan Area.

 Service territory

-SRP serves nearly all of the Phoenix metropolitan area.
-A large portion of its electric service territory is shared with Arizona Public Service.
+SRP serves large portions of the Phoenix metropolitan area.

 Governance

 Each company of SRP is governed separately.

 For the Association, landowners elect a president, a vice president, a 10-member board of governors and 30 council members.

 For the District, landowners elect a president, a vice president, a 14-member board of directors and 30 council members.

 The officials of each organization are elected on the first Tuesday in April of even-numbered years.
 The last scheduled Association and District elections were held on April 7, 2020.
 Both are elected by all landowners in the SRP service area through a "debt-proportionate" system.
 For instance, a person who owns five acres casts five votes.